MicrosoftDocs/cloud-adoption-framework/docs/ready/enterprise-scale/d-network-topology-and-connectivity.md

 - Overlapping IP address spaces across on-premises and Azure regions will create major contention challenges.

-- While Virtual Network address space can be added after creation, this process will mandate an outage if the Virtual Network is already connected to another Virtual Network via peering, since the Virtual Network peering will have to be deleted and re-created.
+- While Virtual Network address space can be added after creation, this process will mandate an outage if the Virtual Network is already connected to another Virtual Network via peering; Virtual Network peering will have to be deleted and recreated.

-- Azure reserves 5 IP addresses within each subnet which should be factored in when sizing Virtual Networks and encompassed subnets.
+- Azure reserves five IP addresses within each subnet that should be factored in when sizing Virtual Networks and encompassed subnets.

 - Some Azure services do require [dedicated subnets](/azure/virtual-network/virtual-network-for-azure-services#services-that-can-be-deployed-into-a-virtual-network), such as Azure Firewall or Virtual Network Gateway.